 |---|---|---|---|---|

-| OCR for Scans | No | Yes | Yes | No (coming soon for PDF docs) |
+| OCR for Scans | No | Yes | Yes | Not for scanned images (see below) |

-| Table Extraction | Manual/Poor | High Accuracy | High Accuracy | Excellent (from HTML tables) |
+| Table Extraction | Manual/Poor | High Accuracy | High Accuracy | Good (from selectable-text PDFs/HTML tables) |

-| Layout Preservation | Good (text blocks) | Good (semantic elements) | Excellent (Markdown) | Excellent (Markdown) |
+| Layout Preservation | Good (text blocks) | Good (semantic elements) | Excellent (Markdown) | Good (Markdown) |

-| Complexity Handling | Low to Medium | High | High | High (for web layouts) |
+| Complexity Handling | Low to Medium | High | High | Medium (for web layouts and text-based PDFs) |

 | LLM-Ready Output | Requires post-processing | Requires post-processing | Direct Markdown | Direct Markdown |